 As a result of the fire, Velez has had to temporarily close.
-It’s another blow to the fledgling business, which was only about six months old when, in March, coronavirus landed like a nuclear bomb on New York’s hospitality industry.
+It’s another blow to the fledgling business, which was only about six months old when, in March, coronavirus landed like a nuke on New York’s hospitality industry.

-The few employees Velez had been able to keep on the payroll since the pandemic’s onset, now completely without work, are to be the beneficiaries of a Gofundme campaign, spear-headed by Velez and accessed via the Halsey Ale House Instagram account.
-Two of these include chef Jay Edwards, an Air Force veteran who like Velez is a native of Bushwick, and Vanessa Arevalo, Venezuelan-born but a longtime resident of the area.
+The few employees Velez had been able to keep on the payroll since the pandemic’s onset, now completely without work, are to be the beneficiaries of a Gofundme campaign, created by Velez and accessed via the Halsey Ale House Instagram account.
+Said employees include chef Jay Edwards, an Air Force veteran who like Velez is a native of Bushwick, and Vanessa Arevalo, Venezuelan-born but a longtime resident of the area.

 “I’m working things out [with my landlord], but at the same time he’s in a bad position, too,” said Velez.
 “He has multiple tenants who are displaced [by the fire], and he’s recovering from an operation.”